gregorychen3/liquor-buddy-website/content/_index/features/search-liquor-prices.md

 #  url = "#"
 +++

-Find out which nearby liquor stores nearby carry your favorite liquors at the best price.
+Find out which nearby liquor stores carry your liquors of choice, and at what prices.